 The Encounters series will provide an opportunity to publicly interview contemporary intellectuals on their work.
 As preparation, we will read select essays by the authors in question and collectively generate a series of questions for public discussion and debate.
 Invited guests will generally fall into three categories: prominent living philosophers, well-known specialists of contemporary Francophone thought, and important thinkers whose work has not yet been widely translated into English.

-Eligibility: The program is open to graduate students.
-Postdoctoral students and extremely advanced undergraduates are also welcome to apply.
-The Encounters series will be open to the public.
+Eligibility: The program is open to anyone who is interested and has the requisite background.
+It is primarily aimed at graduate students, but faculty, postdoctoral students and extremely advanced undergraduates are also welcome to apply.
+The Encounters series will be open to the general public.

 Deadline: Applications must be received by February 15, 2014.